Raymond Williams

-Life
+Life and career

 Early life

 Born in Pandy, just north of Llanfihangel Crucorney, near Abergavenny, Wales, Williams was the son of a railway worker in a village where all of the railwaymen voted Labour, while the local small farmers mostly voted Liberal.
 It was not a Welsh-speaking area: he described it as "Anglicised in the 1840s".
 There was, nevertheless, a strong Welsh identity.
 "There is the joke that someone says his family came over with the Normans and we reply: 'Are you liking it here?'"

 Williams attended King Henry VIII Grammar School in Abergavenny.
 His teenage years were overshadowed by the rise of Nazism and the threat of war.
 His father was secretary of the local Labour Party, but Raymond declined to join, although he did attend meetings around the 1935 general election.
 He was 14 when the Spanish Civil War broke out, and was conscious of what was happening through his membership of the local Left Book Club.
 He also mentions the Italian invasion of Abyssinia (Ethiopia) and Edgar Snow's Red Star Over China, originally published in Britain by the Left Book Club.

 At this time, he supported the League of Nations, attending a League-organised youth conference in Geneva in 1937.
 On the way back, his group visited Paris and he went to the Soviet pavilion at the International Exhibition.
 There he bought a copy of The Communist Manifesto and read Karl Marx for the first time.

 In July 1939, he was involved in the Monmouth by-election, helping with an unsuccessful campaign by the Labour candidate, Frank Hancock, who was a pacifist.
 Williams was also a pacifist at this time, having distributed leaflets for the Peace Pledge Union.